alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Some flames require truly an high amount of iterations to resolve properly.

 **Below are some presets that Chaotica software ship with, ported inside FLAM3 for Houdini.
-They have been choosen becasue they use variations I have implemented too and becasue some are really expensive to solve**.
+They have been choosen becasue they use variations I have implemented too and because some are really expensive to solve**.

 Some require thousands of iterations to show you the proper results, some of them require hundreds and some others are really quick.